loaychlih/loaychlih.github.io/README.md

 # AI Researcher & Engineer
 # 👋 Hi, I'm Loay

-I'm an **AI Engineer Intern @ Veepee** in Paris, France, where I'm working on benchmarking and evaluating **Large Language Models (LLMs)** for real-world business use cases.
-Currently completing my **Master’s in Natural Language Processing** at the University of Nantes.
-I'm passionate about **Generative AI**, NLP, and building scalable AI tools that solve practical problems.
+I'm an **AI Engineer** who recently completed a final-year internship at Veepee in Paris, France, where I worked on benchmarking and evaluating Large Language Models (LLMs) for real-world business use cases.
+I hold a Master’s in Natural Language Processing from the University of Nantes and a degree in Computer Science Engineering from ENSIAS.
+I am passionate about Generative AI, NLP, and building scalable AI tools that solve practical problems.

 I'm actively **seeking a position in Generative AI**, where I can contribute to research and development in LLMs, evaluation methods, and responsible AI systems.